 Internet marketing plan

-Many early Internet marketing plans suffered from a lack of realism and over-optimism regarding the proper opportunities offered online.
+Many early Internet marketing plan suffered from a lack of realism and over-optimism regarding the proper opportunities offered online.
 For some, it was a journey into the unknown, on which they made various assumptions that were fundamentally flawed.
 These included over-estimating market size the cost of acquiring new customers and building online brands, and the speed at which different consumer groups would actually adopt the internet for buying goods and services.
 However, online trading experiences, coupled with available internal and external market information, now provide the basis for more accurate and relevant planning.

-The nature of internet marketing plans is not significantly different to plans formulated for an offline business or product in that they are often based upon traditional marketing principles.
+The nature of internet marketing plan is not significantly different to plans formulated for an offline business or product in that they are often based upon traditional marketing principles.
 Chaffy et al (2003) consider the merits of utilising so called strategic process models for online planning including the ten-step model developed by Professor Malcolm McDonald (1999) that many marketing students will already be familiar with.

 Six key planning elements include a situation analysis, the link from e-business to e-marketing strategy, the plan objectives, an implementation plan the budget and a plan for evaluating success.